colemvnio/sentinel/README.md

 # TransactionEntity Monitoring System

-This is an Event-Driven TransactionEntity Monitoring System built with Node.js and Express.
+This is an Event-Driven Transaction Monitoring System built with Node.js and Express.
 It's designed to handle and monitor online transactions.
 The system follows principles from Domain-Driven Design (DDD), Clean Architecture, and the Repository Pattern.
 It integrates MongoDB for data storage, InfluxDB for event storage, and Stripe for payment processing.

 ## Table of Contents